 - Books and supplies stipend sent to you

 Regardless of Chapter or status, you should complete the FAFSA every year to apply for financial aid.
 Members of the National Guard or Reserves (Chapter 1606) are not defined as a Veteran if activated for training only.

 Maintaining Your Eligibility

-To maintain your eligibility for Veterans benefits and financial aid, an undergraduate must maintain a GPA of 1.7 as a freshman and a 2.0 as a sophomore, junior, and senior.
+To maintain your eligibility for Veterans benefits and financial aid, an undergraduate must maintain a GPA of a 2.0.
 As a graduate student, you must maintain a GPA of 3.0.
 If you are dismissed and reinstated to Ship through the appeal process, you may be eligible to continue to receive your VA educational benefits.

 If you have any questions about your eligibility to receive your VA educational benefits, contact the School Certifying Officer at 717-477-1710 or via email at email@example.com.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by VA is available at the official U.S. government Web site at https://www.benefits.va.gov/gibill."